 - Tourist views (Oh and people-watching).
 There are Big windows from which you watch the world go by in a comfy reclining chair (with footrest.)
 And great sights: Train adventure.

 It is a loser, though, in a couple ways.

-- There is no bag check, so that security is a little lower.
+- There is no bag check, so security is a little lower.